chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

 {% /Step %}

 {% Step %}
 Connect the Chroma MCP server with Gemini to enable AI-powered code searches.
-In this example, we ask Gemini to find logging levels in Uber's Zap Go module, with Gemini using the Chroma MCP tools to search and analyze the code.
+In this example, we ask Gemini to explain how the Fast Fourier Transform algorithm is implemented in numpy, using the Chroma MCP tools to search and analyze the code.

 ```python
 import asyncio